LukeVassallo/tc_logger_apps/README.md

 This repository, has so far been tested in Ubuntu 18.04.

+### Contents:
+Three directories are of interest:
+1. simple_parser - Contains a c progam that reads data from a serial port, parses it and prints the result to standard output.
+2. libxlc - Thermocouple parsing code in (1) is packaged into a library to facilitate integration into other projects.
+3. parser - Demo application.
+Same function as simple_parser however is linked against libxlc.

 ### Basic usage:
 1. Clone the repository and change into the directory.
     ```sh